 Noah’s favor table is decorated with a banner hung over a bright green backdrop.
-Favors are embellished with tags and printable circles.
-A copy of Noah’s invitation is on display (on the right-hand side) – very clever to mount it on a stick to turn it into a decoration!
+Favors are embellished with printable party favor tags.
+A copy of Noah’s invitation is on display – very clever to mount it on a stick to turn it into a decoration!

 The kitchen table is dressed to the nines with golf goodies!
-Each guest received a green visor that’s decorated with a custom sticker, a bottle of water with a green striped straw from Project Pretty Studio, and a golf ball cake pop is on each plate.
+Each guest received a green visor that’s decorated with a custom sticker, a bottle of water with a green striped straw, and a golf ball cake pop is on each plate.
 Buffet cards mark where each guest should sit, and sheets of scrapbook paper serve as chargers.
 The table is covered in Astroturf, and the centerpieces are glass vases filled with balls, tees, and a banner (used in a very inventive way!).
-Bunches of lime green polka dot balloons from Polka Dot Market are the perfect finishing touch.
+Bunches of lime green polka dot balloons are the perfect finishing touch.